I’ve been teaching people how to get out of debt for almost 30 years. I was doing so before it was cool, fashionable or even profitable.

 2 Corinthians 9:8 in the Amplified Bible says:

 “And God is able to make all grace (every favor and earthly blessing) come to you in abundance, so that you may always and under all circumstances and whatever the need be self-sufficient [possessing enough to require no aid or support and furnished in abundance for every good work and charitable donation].”

-6. God wants everybody else but you to make a difference in the world.
+6. God wants you to make a difference and you can.

 Do you know why you were born?

 “Before I formed thee in the belly I knew thee; and before thou camest forth out of the womb I sanctified thee, and I ordained thee a prophet unto the nations.”